DanielTeshager/DanielTeshager/README.md

 - 👋 Hi, I’m @danteshager
-- 👀 I’m interested in working on Javascript, Python and Blockchain
+- 👀 I love programming, creating toy projects for fun and learning new stuff.
 - 🌱 I’m currently learning React and VueJs
-- 💞️ I’m looking to collaborate on any Frontend and Backend projects
+- 💞️ I’m looking to collaborate on any web development related projects.
-- 📫 How to reach me dwolela@gmail.com or @danteshager on twitter
+- 📫 You can reach me via email dwolela@gmail.com or @danteshager on twitter.

 <!---
 DanielTeshager/DanielTeshager is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.